Barcelona 2014 - La Boqueria Market

 Another great snack you can buy at the market is Jamon.
 Many of the Jamon stalls sell small portions - some conveniently speared on a stick so you can eat them while walking around.

 La Boqueria is a market that you definitely want to visit with a hungry stomach.
-The variety of food on offer is endless - even the most picky eater will find something here to sate their appetite.
+The variety of food on offer is endless - even the pickiest eater will find something here to sate their appetite.
 What a way to enjoy the tastes of Barcelona.